Myanmar 2024. Vehicle Market Pushed Up By EVs Incentives

 Market Trend and Outlook

-Myanmar’s economy is projected to grow by just 1% over the year to March 2024, according to the report, Challenges amid conflict.
-Conflict has escalated across much of Myanmar since October, leading to the displacement of an estimated half a million people, disrupting key overland trade routes and increasing logistics costs.
+According to the report, Challenges amid conflict, Myanmar’s economy was projected to grow by just 1% over the year to March 2024.
+Cause of the conflict has escalated across much of Myanmar since October, leading to the displacement of an estimated half a million people, disrupting key overland trade routes and increasing logistics costs.

 Even if conflict does not escalate further, growth is expected to remain subdued over the rest of 2024 and into 2025 given a broad-based slowdown across productive sectors including agriculture, manufacturing, and trade.
 The size of Myanmar’s economy remains around 10% lower than it was in 2019, leaving it the only economy in East Asia that has not returned to pre-pandemic levels of economic activity.